adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 If you think back to the Sudoku example, the ENERGY function would check if all TODO

+TODO: duplicate some lectures multiple times
+TODO: which constraints do we encode into MOVE and which into ENERGY

+- INIT: randomly assign lectures to time slots and rooms.
 - MOVE: swap two lectures. after swapping, rearrange the lectures so that the lectures with most registered attendees get the biggest rooms
 - ENERGY: check that lecturer doesn't have a lecture in the same slot. all the constraints have to hold. lectures should be held in rooms so that they have enough chairs for all the registered attendees for that lecture. all of these constraints should hold so energy should end up as 0, otherwise we should manually relax some constraints.

+At the end, move the lectures around so that the most popular lectures are in the biggest rooms.

 ## Stage 2
 Stage 2 is much simpler than stage one.
 We now have a valid timetable from stage 1 and all we have to do is create personalized timetables for all registered attendees, taking as many of their wishes into account as possible.

-There are a few invariants we can use here.
+How do we do this?
 One observation is that for every time slot each attendee can be present at exactly one lecture.
-But with this invariant the MOVE and ENERGY steps of the algorithm would be quite difficult to implement.
+But with just this invariant it would be quite difficult to take the wishes of the guests into account in the MOVE and ENERGY steps, and this was the entire point of generating timetables in the first place.

 Instead we keep this invariant in mind but use a simpler idea:

-- for INIT we randomly assign attendees to every lecture they registered for regardless of the time slot (if any lecture is repeated, choose any random repetition),
+- For INIT we randomly assign attendees to every lecture they registered for, regardless of the time slot.
+If any lecture they chose is repeated multiple times, choose any one random repetition.
-- for MOVE we move a random attendee between any duplicates of the lectures they registered for.
-Here we must make sure to only move the attendee if the target lecture has enough free seats for the attendee.
+- For MOVE we pick a random attendee and move them between any repetition of the lectures they registered for.
+Here we must make sure to only move the attendee to the other repetition if the target room still has enough free seats for the attendee.
-- ENERGY: check how many times an attendee appears two or more times in each time slot.
+- And finally for ENERGY we check how many times an attendee appears two or more times in each time slot, since that means they can't listen to all the lectures they would otherwise want to.

 The actual energy is actually the # of appearances - 1 squared and should be minimized (explain the 1/3 ~= 5/15 >> 1/15 in terms of how bad it is)

 When generating the final timetables at the end we make sure that